 For more information on these questions, see the data science vs software engineering post.

-Beyond these basic differences, as discussed by Emily Behlmann, machine learning projects can also involve a lot of upfront work (e.g., data cleaning).
+Beyond these basic differences, machine learning projects can also involve a lot of upfront work (e.g., data cleaning).
 This is different than software projects.
 Hence, agile processes that work for software teams (e.g., Scrum) might not be conducive for a machine learning project.

 This helps to explain the challenge of using Scrum (which is the most popular software development process framework) for Machine Learning projects.
 For example, in “A Doomed Marriage of Machine Learning and Agile”, Ian Xiao explores the challenges in using Scrum for ML projects.
 For example, one key challenge is that some tasks take longer than others.
 Furthermore, some tasks are difficult to estimate (Scrum sprints are always the same fixed duration).

 In short, while there are some aspects of ML projects that are similar to software development projects (e.g., each creates a “code base”), there are many differences, and these differences mean that a different process might be required for an ML project, as compared to a software development effort.